-Studentships on HEP projects will also be offered as part of the CDT in Data Intensive Science, along with projects in astrophysics, atomic and molecular physics, and others.
-If you are interested specifically in HEP and are considering applying to the CDT, you are strongly encouraged to also apply to the HEP group directly, following the instructions here.
-You must do this in addition to the CDT application, otherwise you will not be considered for the HEP positions.
+☛ Studentships on HEP projects will also be offered as part of the CDT in Data Intensive Science, along with projects in astrophysics, atomic and molecular physics, and others.
+If you are interested specifically in HEP and are considering applying to the CDT, you are strongly encouraged to also apply to the HEP group directly.
+You must do this in addition to the CDT application, otherwise you will not be considered for the HEP positions (eligibility: EU/UK).

-Additional cosmoparticle studentships, jointly supervised by HEP academics and colleagues from Astrophysics or Space Science, are also available, with details here, along with a list of previous projects.
-Applicants to HEP will automatically be considered for one of these studentships if appropriate, an it is useful to let us know in your application is this is an area you are interested in.
+☛ Cosmoparticle studentships, jointly supervised by HEP academics and colleagues from Astrophysics or Space Science, are also available, with details here, along with a list of previous projects.
+Applicants to HEP will automatically be considered for one of these studentships if appropriate, and it is useful to let us know in your application is this is an area you are interested in (eligibility: EU/UK).